-20 minutes.
-This dramatic improvement was made primarily though 1) use of more efficient metric gradient computation al- gorithms, 2) use of single instruction multiple data (SIMD) parallelization on Intel CPUs, and 3) extensive code profiling and optimization.
+20 minutes instead of the 1-2 hours it would take on a single CPU core using the current production version of ANTs.
+This dramatic improvement was made primarily through 1) use of more efficient metric gradient computation al- gorithms, 2) use of single instruction multiple data (SIMD) parallelization on Intel CPUs, and 3) extensive code profiling and optimization.
 With the move to the GPU, we expect to speed up registration by another factor of 4-5 times.
 Therefore, the vast majority of ITK-Lung users will not need to have access to high-performance computing clusters or other expensive hardware.

 However, for power users with very large datasets or datasets that require more compute-demanding parameters or higher- resolution registration, we will also provide an alternative offline processing mode, in which the registration tasks are executed